Qitmeer/qitmeer/cmd/burn/README.md

-## The Qitmeer Burn Address Generateor
+## The Qitmeer Burn Address Generator
 - The tool which generate a valid `qitmeer-base58check` encoded address for the specified network (the default is testnet).
 - **Security Note**: